sameermanek/sameermanek.github.io/projects/correlations/index.md

 title: Random Correlations
 layout: project
 ---
-I've noticed that people frequently misusing data to find correlations between seemingly unrelated data sets and inferring a relationship.
-While they'll generally volunteer that they haven't proven causality, they frequently claim that there *must be* some relationship for the p value to be so low.
+I've noticed people frequently misusing data to find correlations between seemingly unrelated data sets and inferring a relationship.
+While they'll generally volunteer that they haven't proven causality, they frequently claim that there *must be* some underlying relationship for the p value to be so low.

 I built a toy to try and show the error in this.
-Essentially, you can take almost any real life data and infer a relationship.
-Here I took a number of data sets from [Quandl](quandl.com) to show that there are relationships with very low p-values just by chance.
+Essentially, you can take almost any real life data and infer a relationship, especially if you perform multiple tests.
+Here I take a number of data sets from [Quandl](quandl.com) and plot whichever have very low p-values.

 Wait for it to load, then hit the "Another Relationship!" button